Algorithmic Persuasion with Evidence: Introduction

-These computational differences nicely reflect conceptual differences known from the economics literature (namely, persuasion lacks the ``credibility'' condition shown for delegation by~\citet{GlazerR06}).
+These computational differences complement conceptual differences known from the economics literature.
+Namely, persuasion lacks a condition termed ``credibility'' that was shown for delegation.
+Formally, credibility implies that there is a deterministic optimal solution that does not require randomization, see~\citet{GlazerR06} for details.
 We proceed to study algorithms with matching approximation guarantees for constrained persuasion and delegation, as well as a number of exact and approximation algorithms for various special cases.
 This includes, in particular, an approximation algorithm for a class of delegation problems that solves and rounds a semidefinite program (SDP).
 This last result might be of independent interest and, to the best of our knowledge, it is the first natural problem in information structure design, as well as mechanism design, where the SDP toolbox is used.